hakanayaz/PIRQ_Draft/Module 1/C:C++/README.md

 # C/C++ IR Tutorials

-These tutorials will start with an example code and create IR steps using LLVM.
+In this tutorial we will start with an example code and create LLVM IR using `clang`.
 As a final document, we will create a .ll file.

 **Before start please install the LLVM on your computer.**